zx80/pg-schema-version/README.md

 - include backslash commands which may interfere with the script owns.
 - include SQL transaction commands.

-Imperfect checks are performed to try to detect the above issues.
+Imperfect checks are performed to try to detect the above potential issues.
-They can be circumvented with option `--trust-scripts` or `-T`.
+They can be circumvented with option `--trust-scripts` or `-T`, which you are hereby advised _not_ to use.

 ## Versions